trgao10/Cubik/README.md

 sudo apt-get install mesa-common-dev sudo apt-get install libglu1-mesa-dev -y
 ```
-+ **QGLViewer**: Cubik replies heavily on the library [QGLViewer](http://www.libqglviewer.com/), which is a C++ library based on Qt that eases the creation of OpenGL 3D viewers.
++ **libQGLViewer**: Cubik replies heavily on the library [libQGLViewer](http://www.libqglviewer.com/), which is a C++ library based on Qt that eases the creation of OpenGL 3D viewers.
 We have already included the header files and compiled libraries (under Ubuntu 14.04 LTS) to Cubik.
 As long as you have Qt and GLU installed, you should be fine.

 #### Compilation
 This compilation procedure has been tested on multiple independent machines running Ubuntu 14.04 LTS (Trusty Tahr).